CTA the Deal: 6 Tips to Create the Best Calls to Action

 1. Command verbs are your holy grail

-When you want your readers to take an action, there’s nothing quite like action verbs to get the job done.
-By using solid command verbs, you will be able to enhance the clarity and precision of your CTA.
+When you want your readers to take action, there’s nothing quite like action verbs to get the job done.
+By using solid command verbs, you will be able to enhance the clarity and precision of your CTA copy.

 You can also have some fun by throwing a couple of other words in the mix.
 Here are some examples: ‘Check this out’, ‘Call today’, ‘Book now’ and ‘Click here’.

 Use command verbs to make your CTA short, crisp and direct, leaving no room for doubt in your customers’ minds.

 Here’s Netflix’s simple yet clever CTA button for some inspiration.

 A Harvard professor, Gerald Zaltman, believes that 95% of buying decisions are made by the customers’ subconscious mind.

 That’s why your CTA should tap into their emotions effectively.
 Here’s the thing: It’s easier to get your customers to do what you want, once you’ve got them hooked.
 And, your call-to-action CTA should be the bait.